Buyer Banners 1080x540 1

 When buying a home, many people overlook the significant cost of land transfer tax.
 Almost always, the land transfer tax forms the largest portion of your closing costs.
 If you are a First Time Home Buyer in Toronto, you may be in luck!
 LLT rebates to help you save money on the purchase of your first home.
 There is an Ontario Provincial Rebate and there is a City of Toronto Rebate.
 As a first time home buyer, this rebate program takes the bite out of the Land Transfer Taxes!

-Click here for more information on Provincial Rebate
+Click here for Provincial Rebate Info

-Click here for more information on City Rebate
+Click here for City Rebate Info

-FAQ There are always a ton of buyer questions but let’s start with these.
+Frequently Asked Questions (FAQ) – There are always a ton of buyer questions but let’s start with these.
 Feel free to contact me with any other questions you have.

 1. What’s the difference between a deposit and downpayment?

 A downpayment is a partial payment for a purchased property in existing funds (money).
-In Canada a property over $1 million legally will have to pay a 20% downpayment.
-20% of $1 million is $200,000, so you will need a downpayment of $200,000 to purchase a $1 million dollar home.
+In Canada a property over $1.5 million legally will have to pay a 20% downpayment.
+20% of $1.5 million is $300,000, so you will need a downpayment of $300,000 to purchase a $1.5 million dollar home.
 The rest would be financed by a lending institution in the form of a mortgage, if you qualify for that amount.
 A deposit is part of your downpayment!
 It is an upfront payment made when an Agreement of Purchase and Sale has been agreed to for a particular property.

 2. Why do I need a deposit?